mongodb/specifications/source/client-side-encryption/tests/README.rst

       {
          "region": "us-east-1",
          "key": "arn:aws:kms:us-east-1:579766882180:key/89fcc2c4-08b0-4bd9-9f25-e30687b580d0",
-         "endpoint": "mongodb://127.0.0.1:8000",
+         "endpoint": "127.0.0.1:8000",
       }

-   Expect this to fail with an exception with a message containing the string: "expired".
+   Expect this to fail with an exception with a message referencing an expired certificate.
+This message will be language dependent.

 Invalid Hostname in KMS Certificate
 ```````````````````````````````````

 #.
-Start a mock KMS server on port 8000 with `ca.pem`_ as a CA file and `wrong-host.pem <https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/x509gen/wrong-host.pem>`_ as a cert file.
+Start a mock KMS server on port 8001 with `ca.pem`_ as a CA file and `wrong-host.pem`_ as a cert file.

 #.
 Call ``client_encrypted.createDataKey()`` with "aws" as the provider and the following masterKey: